+No. On-Street Action Meets Objective(s) 1 Extend controlled on-street parking area within the core.
+Dfl to undertake parking studies within the city centre fringe in consultation with the council.
+1 2 3 2 Tariffs for on-street parking to be examined at a more strategic level 1

 No. On-Street Action Meets Objective(s)

-1 Extend controlled on-street parking spaces within the core.
-Dfl to undertake parking 1

-studies within the city centre fringe in consultation with the council.
-2

-3

-2 Tariffs for on-street parking to be examined at a more strategic level 1

 3 Variable pricing to be examined 1

 4 Review of ticketing and payment systems 1

 4

 5 Dfl to consider a pilot of on-street bay monitoring 1

 4

 6 Free on-street parking for Blue Badge holders to remain 1

 7. Improved enforcement to reduce inappropriate parking such as pavement parking 1

 3